blazium-engine/blazium-docs/contributing/documentation/editor_and_docs_localization.rst

-In the above example, ``[code]name[/code]``, ``[code]alpha[/code]``, and ``[Color]`` should *not* be translated, as they refer respectively to argument names and a class of the Godot API.
-Similarly, the contents of the ``[codeblock]`` should not be translated, as ``ColorN`` is a function of the Godot API and ``"red"`` is one of the named colors it supports.
+In the above example, ``[code]name[/code]``, ``[code]alpha[/code]``, and ``[Color]`` should *not* be translated, as they refer respectively to argument names and a class of the Blazium API.
+Similarly, the contents of the ``[codeblock]`` should not be translated, as ``ColorN`` is a function of the Blazium API and ``"red"`` is one of the named colors it supports.
 At most, you can translate the name of the variable which holds the result (``red = ...``).

 Note also that in the XML, each line is a paragraph, so you should not add line